JeremyRios-creator/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my site
+---

+---
+This is where new content will go
 ---